awalker125/halyard/docs/commands.md

  * `--no-validate`: (*Default*: `false`) Skip validation.

 #### Subcommands
+ * `iap`: Configure the iap method for authenticating.
  * `ldap`: Configure the ldap method for authenticating.
  * `oauth2`: Configure the oauth2 method for authenticating.
  * `saml`: Configure the saml method for authenticating.